jbreitweiser/gdRetroPlayer/README.md

 ## Status
 * Have leveraged the lrcpp library to implement basic interfacing to a core.
-* video is currently being writen to am Image object that is part of a TextureRect2D
+* video is currently being writen to an Image object.
-* Audio is being played through an AudioStreamPlayer2D.
+* Audio is being played through an AudioStreamPlayer.
 * input is captured in GDScript and forwarded to the RetroPlayed via forward_input.
-* It is playable but is slow and sound is out of sync
+* It is playable but is slow and sound is out of sync (better now)
-* Have only tested against FBNeo and Mame 2003 + so far.
+* Have only tested against FBNeo and Mame 2003+ so far.

 ## Usage

 Refer to the demo application in the demo folder for how it works with godot.
-You simpley pass the textureRect and Audioplayer to the RetroPlayer before you start calling run.
+You simpley pass the render surface (TextureRect or MashInstance) and Audioplayer (AudioStreamPlayer 2D or 3D) to the RetroPlayer before you start calling run.
 Input has to be handled manually

 ## Build